vaish73/ProjectStack/README.md

-# 🎓 CampusCollab — College Project Management Platform
+# 🎓 ProjectStack — College Project Management Platform

 > A collaborative platform for college students to share, discover, and contribute to real-time academic and personal projects — like LinkedIn for student projects.